cayton10/Data_Structures/Vectors/Vectors/README.md

 It should generate different numbers each time you run the program.</strike>

-The 5 numbers generated must be unique (no duplicates).
-Many of you will look online and find the function ‘unique()’, it is NOT the best way to make sure they are unique; read its documentation carefully if you use it, or figure out a different way.
+<strike>The 5 numbers generated must be unique (no duplicates).
+Many of you will look online and find the function ‘unique()’, it is NOT the best way to make sure they are unique; read its documentation carefully if you use it, or figure out a different way. </strike>

 Have a user type in 5 numbers and store those in a separate vector.
 They should be able to type the numbers in in any order.